solmazsm/VectorSearch-/README.md

 # Download Dataset
 All the News:
-Instructions on how to download the dataset can be found here:
+Instructions on how to download the dataset can be found here.